 Having an independent board is a core element of our governance philosophy.
 Our Corporate Governance Guidelines provide that a substantial majority of our directors will be independent.
 Our Board has adopted director independence guidelines to assist in determining each director's independence.
-These guidelines are available on our website at www.microsoft.com/investor/independenceguidelines.
-The guidelines either meet or exceed the independence requirements of NASDAQ.
+These guidelines are available on our website at https://aka.ms/directorindependence.
+The guidelines either meet or exceed the independence requirements of Nasdaq.
 The guidelines identify categories of relationships the Board has determined would not affect a director's independence, and therefore are not considered by the Board in determining director independence.

-Following the director independence guidelines, each year or before a new director is appointed, the Board must affirmatively determine a director has no relationship that would interfere with the exercise of independent judgment in carrying out his or her responsibilities as a director.
+Following the director independence guidelines, each year and before a new director is appointed, the Board must affirmatively determine a director has no relationship that would interfere with the exercise of independent judgment in carrying out his or her responsibilities as a director.
 Annually, each director completes a detailed questionnaire that provides information about relationships that might affect the determination of independence.
 Management provides the Governance and Nominating Committee and Board with relevant known facts and circumstances of any relationship bearing on the independence of a director or nominee that is outside the categories permitted under the director independence guidelines.
-The Governance and Nominating Committee then completes an assessment of each director considering all known relevant facts and circumstances concerning any relationship bearing on the independence of a director or nominee.
-This process includes evaluating whether any identified relationship otherwise adversely affects a director's independence, and affirmatively determining that the director has no material relationship with Microsoft, another director, or as a partner, shareholder, or officer of an organization that has a relationship with the Company.
+The Committee then completes an assessment of each director considering all known relevant facts and circumstances concerning any relationship bearing on the independence of a director's independence, and affirmatively determining that the director has no material relationship with Microsoft, another director, or as a partner, shareholder, or officer of an organization that has a relationship with the Company.